-Table 1: Different applications of the A-mode and B-mode
+Table 1: Applications, by group of uses

 3 Considerations leading to the design of the system architecture

-The following section provides an overview of the available hardware architectures for ultrasound devices.

 3.1 Information feeding in the review

-Apart from the projects aimed at developing open-source ultrasound hardware described in this article [Roman, 2019, Jonveaux, 2017, Jonveaux, 2019], several sources can be consulted to inform the design stage.
+Apart from the projects aimed at developing open-source ultrasound hardware described in this article [Roman, 2019, Jonveaux, 2017, Jonveaux, 2019b], several sources can be consulted to inform the design stage.

 The main source of information has been a scientific literature review, offering insights in terms of research devices designs and major technology evolution over the years, reflecting both medical and NDT state of the art.
 A secondary source of information has been patents, as made publicly available on the Internet.
 Teardowns of medical devices available online have also provided information about the state of the art in terms of hardware architecture.
 However, investigations of this kind are relatively infrequent, as this activity requires that researchers have both specific skills and interest in dismantling expensive equipment.
-Refurbished equipment from the 80s and 90s, such as mechanical probes, can be an affordable source of sensors, in addition to providing useful ideas and concept from a design perspective.
+Refurbished equipment from the 80s and 90s, such as mechanical probes [Schuette et al., 1976, Eggleton and Johnston, 1975, Skolnick and Matzuk, 1978], can be an affordable source of sensors, in addition to providing useful ideas and concept from a design perspective.

 Chip makers can be considered actors in the diffusion of knowledge and know-how [Brunner and Com, 2002, Xu et al., 2010], as they are major producers of concept and design notes.
 Chip makers also provide guidance on designs [Chu, ], but integrating these components can be challenging.
 For example, datasheets may be incomplete or erroneous.
 To support the use of their circuits, chip makers have also proposed evaluation kits – but these may be overly complex for a simple hobbyist, in addition to being somewhat expensive.

-Finally, equipment suppliers provide researchers with similar equipment, making it possible to better understand the required functionalities.
-They include:

-• Avtech [Qiu and Zheng, 2020, Lei, ],

-• Biosono [Biosono, , Bharath et al., 2015b],

-• Eurosonic [Jin et al., 2017, Mostavi et al., 2017, Ranachowski et al., 2020, Vadalma, 2020],

-• Lecoeur Electronique [LeCoeur, , Tortoli et al., 2009, Zhang et al., 2018, Al-Aufi et al., 2019],

-• MKC [Erreur : source de la référence non trouvée],

-• Olympus [Veenstra, , Choi et al., 2020, Chun et al., 2015, Xu et al., 2007],

-• Optel [Scholle and Sinapius, 2018, Ratajski and Trajer, 2017, Nowak and Markowski, 2020, Karjalainen et al., 2012],

-• Osun [Vadalma, 2020, Bharath et al., 2015b],

-• Ultratek [Veenstra, , Pérez-Sánchez et al., 2020, Chen et al., 2016, Wang et al., 2019b]

-• Verasonics [Peyton et al., 2017, George et al., 2018, Kang et al., 2017, Hager et al., 2017b]

-• or the Fraunhofer Institute [Zimmermann, 2019, Zimmermann, 2018b, Zimmermann, 2018a]

-Other suppliers have made smaller contributions to the literature [Ozdemir, 2018], such as Socomate [Gil-Alba et al., 2019], MATEC TB-1000 [KieŃczyński et al., 2017] JSR Ultrasonics [Cramer et al., 2015], or high-speed Dr Hillger’s USPC [HILLGER, 2016].
+Finally, we considered features provided by suppliers of research equipment, such as Verasonics, Olympus, Optel or Lecoeur Electronique.

 3.2 Functional blocks composing ultrasound systems